Special Situations

 LevelWho ReviewsTimeline

-Level 2: Independent ReviewIndependent Review Entity (IRE)30 days (standard) or 72 hours (expedited)
+Level 2: Independent ReviewIndependent Review Entity (IRE)30 days (pre-service) or 60 days (payment); 72 hours (expedited)

-Level 3: HearingOffice of Medicare Hearings and AppealsIf amount meets threshold
+Level 3: HearingOffice of Medicare Hearings and AppealsIf amount in controversy is at least $200 in 2026 (adjusted annually by CMS)

 Level 4: ReviewMedicare Appeals CouncilAdditional review